APrettyCoolProgram/DotfilesAndGistsEtc/template/visual-studio/csharp/dotnet-core-csharp-wpf-template/README.md

 3. Save the "sourcecode.licenseheader" file.

 ### Make modifications to the MainWindow.xaml file
-1. Add a license header by right click on the file name and choose **License Headers > Add License Header**.
+1. Add a license header by right clicking on the file name and choose **License Headers > Add License Header**.
 2. Right click the XAML code and choose **Format XAML**.

 ### Make modifications to the MainWindow.xaml.cs file
-1. Add a license header by right click on the file name and choose **License Headers > Add License Header**.
+1. Add a license header by right clicking on the file name and choose **License Headers > Add License Header**.
 2. Run Code Cleanup.

 ### Change the Output path